LilNesquuik/Swappy/README.md

 | `DownloadDependencies` | Whether to also download `dependencies.zip` or extra files in the release         |
 | `UpdateOnStartup`      | If `true`, checks for updates at every server launch                              |
 | `ScheduleSoftRestart`  | If `true`, schedules a soft restart at the end of the round                       |

-By default, Swappy includes itself in the update list, but you’re free to remove it from the configuration if you prefer not to auto-update it

 ```yml
 plugins: